 CDL DUI

-Commercial Driver’s License (CDL) holders face harsher DUI penalties in Illinois.
+Illinois holds Commercial Driver’s License (CDL) holders to stricter DUI standards and tougher penalties.
 A first CDL DUI offense can cost you your CDL for at least one year, even if the arrest happened while driving your personal car.
-A second DUI conviction leads to lifetime CDL disqualification.
+If you are convicted of a second DUI, you face permanent CDL disqualification.
 CDL drivers are also held to a stricter BAC limit of 0.04% when operating commercial vehicles.

 DUI Penalties in Morgan County, IL

 DUI penalties in Illinois depend on whether it’s your first offense, a repeat offense, or an aggravated DUI.
-The consequences can include jail time, fines, license suspension or revocation, and long-term impact on your driving record and insurance.
+Potential consequences include jail, heavy fines, losing your license, and lasting damage to your driving record and insurance costs.

 Illinois DUI Penalties Overview

-DUI Offense | Potential Penalties |
+| DUI Offense | Potential Penalties |

-First DUI (Class A Misdemeanor) | – Up to 1 year in jail – Fines up to $2,500 – Minimum 1-year license revocation – Mandatory alcohol education or treatment – Possible installation of BAIID |
+| First DUI (Class A Misdemeanor) | – Up to 1 year in jail – Fines up to $2,500 – Minimum 1-year license revocation – Mandatory alcohol education or treatment – Possible installation of BAIID |

-Second DUI | – Minimum 5 days in jail or 240 hours of community service – Up to 1 year in jail – Minimum 5-year license revocation if within 20 years – Mandatory BAIID installation |
+| Second DUI | – Minimum 5 days in jail or 240 hours of community service – Up to 1 year in jail – Minimum 5-year license revocation if within 20 years – Mandatory BAIID installation |

-Aggravated DUI (Felony) | – Prison time starting at 1 year – Longer license revocation periods – Substantially higher fines – Additional penalties if child passengers, injury, or death involved |
+| Aggravated DUI (Felony) | – Prison time starting at 1 year – Longer license revocation periods – Substantially higher fines – Additional penalties if child passengers, injury, or death involved |

-Statutory Summary Suspension | – Automatic license suspension for 6 to 12 months – Can occur even before conviction – Can be challenged in a separate hearing |
+| Statutory Summary Suspension | – Automatic license suspension for 6 to 12 months – Can occur even before conviction – Can be challenged in a separate hearing |

-CDL DUI | – CDL disqualification for at least 1 year on first offense – Lifetime disqualification for second offense – BAC limit of 0.04% for commercial drivers |
+| CDL DUI | – CDL disqualification for at least 1 year on first offense – Lifetime disqualification for second offense – BAC limit of 0.04% for commercial drivers |

 Long-Term Consequences